-Morgan Technical Ceramics (MTC) Certech has pioneered a new manufacturing technique which strengthens its ceramic cores used in the investment casting process by 20-30%.
+Morgan Advanced Materials (MTC) Certech has pioneered a new manufacturing technique which strengthens its ceramic cores used in the investment casting process by 20-30%.
 The ceramic cores, which are used to cast high performance aerospace and industrial turbine blades, can now be manufactured with a tougher coating, enabling customers to improve yields and achieve associated cost savings.

 MTC Certech manufactures high quality ceramic cores using a proprietary low-pressure injection moulding and firing process.
 The cores are then coated using a new urea impregnation method, which gives them a tough coating.